alejandrochang/Algorithms/PIE/Trees-Graphs/trees-graphs.md

 BST:
 A binary search tree is a special kind of tree.
 The value held by a node's left child is less than or equal to its own value <=, and the value on the right side of the tree is greater than or equal to the node's value >=.
 All descendants to the left are less than the root node and descendants to the right are greater than the root node.

+* Every Node has 0, 1 or 2 children.

 Access - Search - Insertion - Deletion
 Average - O(log(n)) - Worst Case - O(n);
 O(log(n)) lookup to traverse the tree - similar to Bsearch,